itsmrshow/home-assistant-mcp-server/app/ai_instructions/docs/00_overview.md

 ## About This Guide

-This guide provides comprehensive instructions for AI assistants (like Cursor AI) on how to safely and effectively interact with Home Assistant through the HA Cursor Agent.
+This guide provides comprehensive instructions for AI assistants on how to safely and effectively interact with Home Assistant through the Home Assistant MCP Server.

 **Key Principles:**
 - 🛡️ **Safety First** - Always analyze before modifying